paddywz/doxycpp.nvim/README.md

 # doxycpp.nvim
-🎉🎉A sample and useful plugin to generate doxygen style annotation and comment for cpp more easily.🎉🎉
+🎉🎉A simple and useful plugin to generate doxygen style annotation and comment for cpp more easily.🎉🎉

 ![doxycpp_one](https://user-images.githubusercontent.com/101847923/222450881-f472a55e-4c09-4a55-8798-c0b6feb98259.gif)